Today, we are headed to the islands. Far, far away. Oceania to be precise. A continent that is mainly composed of islands.

-This week, Vera, Joanne and I will therefore travel through the middle of the Pacific islands.
-I am starting with the archipelago of Tonga.
-Although this archipelago extends over an area larger than France and it has more than 170 islands, only 36 of them are inhabited and its total population is hardly greater than 100,000 total.
+Although the Tonga archipelago extends over an area larger than France and it is composed of more than 170 islands, only 36 of them are inhabited and its total population is hardly greater than 100,000 total.
 In many Polynesian dialects, tonga means “south”, as the archipelago is the southernmost group of islands of central Polynesia.

 Nukualofa !
 No, this is not an insult (although it looks like it), but the name of the capital of Tonga.
 Tongan people will understand the joke (bad joke, I have to say) because they are in fact a very friendly people.
 Indeed, Captain James Cook who discovered the archipelago in 1773 named Tonga the Friendly Islands after having received a warm welcome, even if some of his men had been massacred… but hey, after they had become great friends.

-We love coconut on 196 flavors, and we always find ways to integrate our favorite ingredient in savory recipes like Vera’s Micronesian chicken kelagen or mas huni from the Maldives as well as sweet recipes like Joanne’s Australian lamington.
+Vera and I love coconut and we always find a way to include it in recipes, whether savory like Micronesian chicken kelaguen or mas huni from the Maldives, or sweet like Australian lamington.
 Yes, coconut is ubiquitous in Oceania!

 Faikakai topai is the basic version of this dessert that is composed of dumplings (or topai in Tongan) in a sweet coconut syrup (lolo in Tongan).
-There are several variations of the same dessert with breadfruit (faikakai mei), taro leaves (faikakai ngou’a), cassava (faikakai manioke tama) or with bananas (faikakai malimali) which is the version I chose.
+There are several variations of the same dessert with breadfruit (faikakai mei), taro leaves (faikakai ngou’a), cassava (faikakai manioke tama) or with bananas (faikakai malimali) which is the version I chose to make.

-To be honest, the dumplings did not have any gustatory interest, and if I were to make them again, I think I would add more banana, coconut and vanilla (the recipe below takes those adjustments into account).
-The main draw of this dessert is the coconut caramel (lolo).
+To be honest, the dumplings are good, but the main draw of this dessert is the coconut caramel (lolo).
 Yes, lolo is nothing more than caramelized sugar to which coconut milk is added instead of cream or butter in the traditional caramel recipe.

 This past Friday night, my friend Shai from Miami, who was visiting Los Angeles for the weekend was my guinea pig.
-Like us, I think he just enjoyed the caramel sauce the most… I think I will do this dessert again but with lighter and tastier dumplings
+Like us, I think he just enjoyed the caramel sauce the most… I think I will make this dessert again but with lighter and tastier dumplings.

 - 1 cup sugar